- What is Cannabis?

 - Wrapping up

-When you look at the evidence, it becomes clear that perhaps both the risks and the benefits of cannabis are both being a bit oversold.
+When you look at the evidence, our view is that both the risks, and the benefits, of cannabis are currently oversold.

 What is Cannabis?

 Firstly what exactly is cannabis?
 Well, broadly speaking there are three species of cannabis plant, Cannabis sativa, Cannabis indica and Cannabis ruderalis.

 In social circles, sativas are known as “uppers” and indica strains are described as more “mellow.”
 Indica strains are popular for people using cannabis for sleep.
 The cannabis plant is originally thought to have originated from central Asia, but is now grown worldwide for medical, industrial, and recreational use.
 In fact it’s a common misconception that hemp and cannabis are separate species, but hemp can be made from the stalk of any cannabis species.